code-with-amitk/Code-examples/System-Design/scalable/yelp_proximity_server/README.md

-## What is yelp or proximity server?
+## Yelp or Proximity Server?
-- used to discover nearby attractions like places, events, restaurants, theaters, etc.
+- Used to discover nearby attractions like places, events, restaurants, theaters, etc.

 ## Need To cover(RBSHD):
   1. Requirements(Functional)